Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 7. Scanners

-A scanner is used to convert printed files, all types of documents, photographs, or pictures into digital formats.
+A scanner converts printed files, documents, or pictures into digital formats.

 8. Webcams

-Webcams capture videos or audio and allow users to make video calls, record videos, or take pictures.
+Webcams capture videos or audio and allow users to make calls, record videos, or take pictures.

 9. Microphones